-AGM 105 - GM Automotive Electrical Fundamentals/Electronics I

-Introduces students to General Motors (GM) automotive electrical systems.
-This course covers fundamental electrical and electronic principles such as resistance, induction, and magnetism and emphasizes the use of test equipment and electrical meters as students work with starting and charging systems.
+AGM 105 - GM Automotive Electrical 3:2:3 Fundamentals/ Electronics I magnetism and emphasizes the use of test equipment and electrical meters as students work with starting and charging systems.
 General Motors wiring diagrams, electronic service information, and basic diagnostic testing are also included.
 A Digital Multi-Meter is provided as part of the course fee.
 A course fee is required.
 Enrollment is restricted to students in the Automotive Service Education Program (GM) AAS program.
-Pre or co-requisite: AGM 101 with a grade of C or higher.
+Pre or Co-requisite: AGM 101 with a grade of C or higher.